muon-build/muon/README.md

 If you want to contribute, try using `muon` to build your favorite project.
 Patches and bug reports welcome!

+Additionally, muon is not fully supported on all platforms yet.
+The current status may be viewed on muon's [ci dashboard].
+Platforms with some or all tests disabled are currently WIP and platforms not tested in CI have unknown status.
+In general, posix systems should work fine.

 ## Dependencies

 Essential: